 Many times I hear from parents “I’m worried that my young daughter might get hurt playing with the older girls or the older girls may not pass her the ball and she’ll get discouraged”.
 As most of you know, our older kids were once younger kids:

-- Elle Sutphin, now at Davidson College, was once a 6th grader in our program.
+- Elle Sutphin, played at NC State and now at Davidson College, was once a 6th grader in our program.

 - Kaila Craven, who played at Appalachian State, was once a 3rd grader in our program.